drep2718/180GroupProject/README.md

 - Photo messaging: Send and receive photos from friends to capture the moment.
 ## How it works

-Phase 1: The program is constructed by four interfaces, four classes implemented by its matched interface, and four test cases.
-Each interface and its class functions as exactly what the name mentions.
+Phase 1: The program is constructed by four main folders, each comprising an interface, an implementing class, and associated test cases.

 ### User interface and class:
 - Create a profile: Create a profile including username and password.
 Set up a profile picture if needed.